LukeShortCloud/card_games_converter/cgc_tdd.md

     * Correct the CLI argument name from `--ppi-length` to `--ppi-height` to be consistent with the existing code.
 * 2018-09-11
     * Corrected run_cmd outputs to show that bytes are returned.
+* 2018-09-12
+    * Completed milestone 1.2.0`.
+    * Split and rename "convert_batch_individual" into two separate functions: "convert_batch_directory" which now loops over images and converts them using common logic from "convert_single".